 Many organizations don’t have the time or budget to send security team members to days of Cybersecurity training, yet team members often lack the basic skills they need to do their jobs accurately and effectively.

-That’s why Vanguard created RACF Basic Administration On-Demand, a new, affordable online video-based training course that subscribers can watch as time permits.
-RACF On-Demand includes nine video sessions on basic RACF administration topics, presentation materials for each session, and email access to course instructors to ask questions and get answers.
+That’s why Vanguard created RACF Basic Administration Self-Paced Training, a new, affordable online video-based training course that subscribers can watch as time permits.
+RACF Self-Paced Training includes nine video sessions on basic RACF administration topics, presentation materials for each session, and email access to course instructors to ask questions and get answers.

-RACF Basic Administration On-Demand training is affordable and delivers significant value.
+RACF Basic Administration Self-Paced Training is affordable and delivers significant value.
 Individuals who complete the RACF Basic Administration course are eligible for up to 10 CPE credits.

 Subscription pricing and terms for individuals and enterprises is as follows:

 |Explores the history of z/OS and RACF, discusses the components of RACF and its main functions, and demonstrates how to interface with RACF.||Discusses how to control access to MVS data sets, when to use wild card characters in data set profiles, how to access levels that apply to data sets, and how RACF determines whether to allow or deny data set access.|

 |Defines RACF groups, explains how groups can be utilized, provides detailed knowledge about groups, and demonstrates how the RACF group structure can facilitate security administration.||Defines general resources and resource managers that can use RACF, describes how protecting datasets and resources differ, and gives examples of specific resource classes including CDT, STARTED and SURROGAT.|

 |Describes various ways to define general users or end users, and discusses the extraordinary attributes of SPECIAL, OPERATIONS and AUDITOR.||Describes how to establish RACF system-wide options using the SETROPTS command, reviews most available options, and discusses how settings affect RACF operational characteristics.|